lateef-taiwo/CONTINUOUS-INTEGRATION-CI-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 2. Using Blue Ocean, create a multi-branch Jenkins pipeline

-3. Edit your mysql roles to
+3. Edit your mysql roles to:

- Create database homestead, create user 'homestead'@'' IDENTIFIED BY 'password'; GRANT ALL PRIVILEGES ON * . * TO 'homestead'@'%'; (THE IP ADDRESS OF THE USER WILL BE THAT OF THE JENKINS SERVER TO ALLOW REMOTE ACCESS). locate the file `roles/mysql/default/main.yml`
+       Create database homestead, create user 'homestead'@'' IDENTIFIED BY 'password'; GRANT ALL PRIVILEGES ON * . * TO 'homestead'@'%';
+    (THE IP ADDRESS OF THE USER WILL BE THAT OF THE JENKINS SERVER TO ALLOW REMOTE ACCESS).
+Locate the file `roles/mysql/default/main.yml`